F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

       - An IAM role will be created with permissions to log to that bucket.

 To log to another remote destination that may require authentication:
   1. Edit/modify the `runtime_parameters:` in the runtime-init config file to ADD a secret.
-For example: Add a section below with your `secretId` value.
+If a secret is provided via the **bigIpSecretArn** parameter, it will made available on the BIG-IP via a file called `/config/cloud/secret_id`.
+For example: Add the section below.

       ```yaml
+        - name: SECRET_ID
+          type: url
+          value: file:///config/cloud/secret_id
         - name: LOGGING_API_KEY
           type: secret
           secretProvider:
             type: SecretsManager
             environment: aws
             version: AWSCURRENT
-            secretId: <YOUR_SECRET_NAME>
+            secretId: '{{{SECRET_ID}}}'
       ```
-  2. Edit/modify the Telemetry Streaming (TS) declaration in the example runtime-init config with the new `Telemetry_Consumer` configuration.
+  2. Edit/modify the Telemetry Streaming (TS) declaration in the example runtime-init config with the new `Telemetry_Consumer` configuration, replacing `<YOUR_HOST>` with value for your host.

       ```yaml
               My_Consumer: